 - Reducing absenteeism and employee turnover rates

-What is a health and safety culture?
+What is a health and safety culture at work?
 And how do you ‘get’ one?

 The new ISO 45001:2018 now includes the requirement ‘Leadership and Commitment’ (5.1), which describes the aims to develop, lead and promote a Health and Safety culture that involves all employees on the following: